 Some people with e.g. cerebral palsy are unable to use physical controllers such as buttons and joysticks to interact with communication software are still able to make intentional hand movements.

-HandShake uses a pair of BBC Micro:bits to enable triggers to be sent to switchable communication software to enable speech to be composed.
+HandShake uses a pair of BBC micro:bits to enable triggers to be sent to switchable communication software to enable speech to be composed.
 The components are all off the shelf.
-The only bit of self-assembly is in constructing a wrist holder for the BBC Micro:bit using a £5 smarphone arm holder.
-One Micro:bit is worn on the wrist and a second is connected to a laptop or communications device.
-When a gesture is made, the motion is detected by the Micro:bit on the wrist.
-This Micro: bit uses its radio to signal the Micro:bit connected to the laptop.
-This Micro:bit then triggers an event on the laptop through the USB cable connected to the laptop.
-The trigger can also be used as a switch to control communications software, such as Smartbox’s Grid software.
+One micro:bit is worn on the wrist and a second micro:bit is connected to a laptop or communications device.
+When a wrist movement is made, the micro:bit on the wrist uses its radio to signal the micro:bit connected to the laptop.
+The micro:bit connected to the laptop then triggers an event on the laptop through the USB cable connecting the micro:bit to the laptop.
+The trigger sent from the micro:bit can also be used as switch to control communications software, such as Smartbox’s Grid software.

 A full explanation of the device with a link to detailed instructions and all of the project code needed to make it run along with a video of the system being tested at Beaumont can be found on the project webpage can be found here: